 In May 1967, the U.S. Supreme Court issued a landmark ruling in In re Gault that established the right to counsel for youth in delinquency cases.
-Despite progress made over the five decades since that decision, the promise of In re Gault has yet to become a reality for many of America's youth.
+Despite progress made nearly 55 years since that decision, the promise of In re Gault has yet to become a reality for many of America's youth.
 Research funded by the Office of Juvenile Justice and Delinquency Prevention (OJJDP) in Indigent Defense for Juveniles indicates that less than half of all youth in custody (42 percent) and just 50 percent of youth in detention facilities report that they have a lawyer.

 Enhancing Juvenile Indigent Defense